ShubhamMakkar/Healthcare-Data-Analysis-Capstone/README.md

 ---

 ## 🎯 Business Objective
-The objective of this project is to analyze healthcare operational data in order to:
+The objective of this project is to analyze healthcare operational data to:
-- Understand patient visit and treatment patterns
+- Understand patient visits and treatment patterns
 - Analyze revenue and billing behavior
 - Evaluate doctor and treatment utilization
 - Calculate key healthcare KPIs